pipedude/evi-run/CONTRIBUTING.md

-# Contributing to evi.run
+# Contributing to evi-run

-Thank you for your interest in contributing to **evi.run**!
+Thank you for your interest in contributing to **evi-run**!
 We welcome contributions from the community.

 ## 🚀 Quick Start